kazo0/kazo0.github.io/docs/about.markdown

 Hi :wave:!

 My name is Steve Bilogan, I'm a Senior Engineer and one of the core maintainers of the open-source [Uno Platform project][uno-platform], including [Uno Themes][uno-themes] and [Uno Toolkit][uno-toolkit].
 I also speak at conferences and meetups, and I develop and maintain an [AA Daily Reflections app][aa-daily-reflections] for Android and iOS.

+When not at my computer, I'm either watching the Montreal Canadiens lose or asleep on the couch with my wonderful wife, Michele, and our little monster, Penny.

 [uno-platform]: https://platform.uno
 [uno-themes]: https://github.com/unoplatform/Uno.Themes